01 of 09

 Kolkata: Attend Kali Puja

-While most people in India worship Goddess Lakshmi on Diwali, the main day of the festival is celebrated as Kali Puja in Kolkata and West Bengal (as well as Odisha, Tripura and Assam).
-It coincides with Lakshmi Puja.
+While most people in India worship Goddess Lakshmi on Diwali, the main day of the festival is usually celebrated as Kali Puja in Kolkata and West Bengal (as well as Odisha, Tripura and Assam).
 Kolkata's Kali temples -- Kalighat, Belur Math and Dakshineswar -- attract a huge number of devotees.
-Magnificent decorated idols of fearsome Goddess Kali are also put on display across the city for people to visit.
+Magnificent decorated idols of fearsome Goddess Kali, the Dark Mother, are also put on display across the city for people to visit.
+Goddess Kali is worshiped for her ability to destroy the ego and illusions that go with it.

 Amritsar: A Sacred and Golden Diwali